-A principal task of a data management analyst is to collect, analyze, and organize data into reports for presentation.
-These reports are designed to aid a business in increasing its performance.
+A principal task of a data analyst is to collect, analyze, and organize data into reports.
+Entry-level data analysts may be part of a team of data analysts at a big company, where senior-level analysts would be responsible for sharing the data with other business teams.
 Preferred education for this role includes a bachelor’s degree in an analytical field such as mathematics, statistics, finance, computer science, or engineering.

 A customer support analyst is skilled in data management, research, scalable processes, and client and product advocacy.
 Areas of focus in this role include the customer experience, company profit margins, and sales.
 A customer support analyst should have strong technical skills, proficiency in Microsoft Office Suite, statistics software training, and customer service experience.

 Average salary: $80,805

 A business analyst is a job role that identifies business areas that need improvement.
 They work closely with other departments throughout the business to increase efficiency, strengthen business processes, and then help implement changes.
 An entry-level business analyst might be responsible for taking care of the more technical aspects of such a role, like using SQL and Excel to analyze large data sets and creating financial models.

 The US Bureau of Labor Statistics lists the 2021 median income of jobs with the minimum educational requirement of a bachelor’s degree in the analytics field as follows:

 Management analyst: $93,000

 The outlook for job growth from 2021 to 2031 in the areas of the analytical field, such as computer systems and finance, is faster than the national average [9, 10].
 Certain specialties like operations research and information security have strong growth rates of up to 35 percent [11, 13].